raviqqe/doc/slides/stak/evaluation.md

 # Future work

 - Macros in `eval`
-- Duduplication of codes between a compiler and the `(scheme eval)` library
+- Deduplication of codes between a compiler and the `(scheme eval)` library

 ---